TOP OF PAGE BANNER

 Nevertheless, because of sexual immorality (FORNICATION), let each man have his own wife, and let each woman have her own husband.

-Fornication is ONLY attributable to the "UNMARRIED" and "NEVER BEEN MARRIED"
+Therefore, Fornication is ONLY applicable to the "UNMARRIED"

-Our Lord clarifies that Adultery occurs ONLY among Married persons - - -
+Our Lord clarifies that Adultery occurs ONLY among the Married - - -

 Luke 16:18